shivu926/StressVest/README.md

 # StressVest
-The repositry contains the CAD Models (Pro E) and Electronics Design (Fritzing) for the vest.
+The repository contains the CAD Models (Pro E) and Electronics Design (Fritzing) for the vest.
 Do ask before using.